dzmitry-lahoda/lahoda-eth/overlays/youtube.com/Bankless/How to Trade ETH Perpetuals on dYdX.md

 Mid market prices is mid amid current bid and ask.

-Funding rate is interest payed to longs or shorts.
+Funding rate is interest % payed to longs or shorts.
+Positive means price of mid is above oracle/index, means long pay shorts.
+Opposite is true.

+Notional value is value of position in USD, leveraged.